Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Tomatoes

 Another option is adding tomato slices.
-Tomatoes add thickness to your pizza; you can use them to flavor the pizza sauce and provide color and texture.
+Tomatoes add thickness to your pizza, flavor the pizza sauce, and provide color and texture.

 To add thickness, you can use tomato paste.
 If you’re unsure about the taste, experiment with a small amount first.
 Tinned tomatoes typically contain water, so drain the extra liquid before using them.